Survivor comes forward as list of accused Catholic abusers revealed

 “I have a right to have God in my life and have salvation, and that's what I choose to do,” he said.

 Tomeny's alleged abuser died in 2003.
 More than one person came forward about Clyde Landry while he was working in Port Allen, Baton Rouge, and St. Francisville.
-Landry resigned in 1988.
+Landry Remained a priest until 1999.